cheburashkalev/diplodoc-example/docs/en/wallet-wiki/nft/create-nft.md

 **freezetime** - Unix Time (UTC) when your token is defrosted.
 Use the online converter to get this value.
 For example [unixtime.org](https://unixtime.org/).
 If it is 0, then this token will not be frozen

-**lifetime** - Unix Time (UTC) when your token is defrosted.
-Use the online converter to get this value.
-For example [unixtime.org](https://unixtime.org/).
+**lifetime** - The time in seconds after which, after creation, the NFT will be destroyed.
+For example [www.onlineconverter.com/time](https://www.onlineconverter.com/time).
 If 0, then this token will live forever

 **immutable** - UNSONED Data, json